-KAAMIL AHMED is a foreign correspondent who has reported on conflicts, labour and the environment in South Asia and the Middle East.
-His articles have been published in The Guardian, Vox, IRIN, Mongabay and Middle East Eye.
+KAAMIL AHMED (b.
+1990) won Outstanding Young Journalist in the Asian Media Awards (2016).
+As a foreign correspondent he has reported on conflicts, labour and the environment in South Asia, Africa and the Middle East.
 He earned a Master of Science (MSc) in History of International Relations with Distinction from London School of Economics (LSE) and BA in Journalism and Contemporary History, First Class Honours, jointly from Queen Mary University of London and City University London.
-In 2016 he was awarded Outstanding Young Journalist in the Asian Media Awards, Youtube video here.
+He lives in London and he is a full-time reporter on the global development desk at the Guardian.

 Read Kaamil Ahmed's articles in The Guardian

 "Heart-rending…To read Mr. Ahmed's invaluable book is to become overwhelmed with dread for the Rohingya."
 Wall Street Journal